paroniriaa/GCP-real-time-credit-card-fraud-detection/README.md

 ### Future Work
 * Deploy esisting TensorFlow TFDF models on GCP AI-Platform
 * Train, evaluate, standard TensorFlow models, and deploy them
-* Create clear and comprehensive data visualization based on the real-time stream processing of the deployed Dataflow pipeline
+* Create clear and comprehensive data visualization on Data Studio based on the real-time stream processing of the deployed Dataflow pipeline

 ## Overview